 PhD APPLICATION PROCESS

-- an interview (via Skype or similar)
+2. an interview/conversation about your work and proposal (via Skype or similar)

 PhD Application Questions

-Writing Sample: provide a sample of writing that is relevant to your project (no more than 1500 words—excerpt if necessary)
+3. Writing Sample: provide a sample of writing that is relevant to your project (no more than 1500 words—excerpt if necessary)

-Short Descriptive Summary: (max 150 words)
+5. Short Descriptive Summary: (max 150 words)

-Research Questions: (up to 3) what is the focus of the proposed work?
+6. Research Questions: (up to 3) what is the focus of the proposed work?

-Project Description: including relevant historical and theoretical contexts (max.
+7. Project Description: including relevant historical and theoretical contexts (max.
 600 words)

-Sources and Bibliography: source list of artists, artworks and texts
+10. Sources and Bibliography: source list of artists, artworks and texts

 You can commence your application here